swagger-atlas/atlas/README.md

 ---

+### Generate Custom Scenarios
+If you want, you can generate multiple custom scenarios.
+You can even over-write the default scenario if you so wish.

+See `Creating Custom Scenario` section in [Use cases](uses_cases.md) for more details

+---

 #### Load Test Configuration
 You should be able to edit load test configuration by following respective runner.
 For Artillery see [CLI Options](https://artillery.io/docs/cli-reference/)